learn-co-students/diy-json-serializer-ruby-v-000/README.md

 ## Objectives

   1. Understand what JSON is.
-  2. Create and Return simple JSON Objects by hand.
+  2. Create and return simple JSON Objects by hand.
   3. Load those objects with AJAX into HTML.

 ## Lesson